Fimbristylis littoralis: Taxonomy

 The species was first formally described by the botanist Charles Gaudichaud-Beaupré in 1829 as part of the work Voyage Autour du Monde ... sur les Corvettes de S.M. l'Uranie et la Physicienne as published in Botanique.

 Distribution

-In Australia it is found in Western Australia it is found in swamps, along creeks and rivers and other damp areas in the Kimberley region where it grows in sandy-clay alluvium often around basalt.
+In Australia, it is found in Western Australia it is found in swamps, along creeks and rivers and other damp areas in the Kimberley region where it grows in sandy-clay alluvium often around basalt.
 It is also found across the top end of the Northern Territory and tropical parts of Queensland.

 The species has been introduced and is regarded as a weed throughout North and South America.
 It is thought to have been introduced into the West Indies as a contaminant late in the nineteenth century and was collected in 1886 in Puerto Rico.

 It is known to be problematic in rice plantations throughout tropical and subtropical regions of the world.
-It is also found in bananas and maize plantations in Taiwan, abaca plantations in the Philippines, taro plantations in Hawaii and sugarcane and maize crops in Indonesia.
+It is also found in banana and maize plantations in Taiwan, abaca plantations in the Philippines, taro plantations in Hawaii and sugarcane and maize crops in Indonesia.